-Unfortunately, in this modern world – as comfortable as it is – we spend far too much time indoors, and therefore don’t get an adequate dose of sunlight (causing Vitamin D deficiencies).
+Unfortunately, in this modern world – as comfortable as it is – we spend far too much time indoors, and therefore, don’t get an adequate dose of sunlight (causing Vitamin D deficiencies).

 Sunlight as Energy

 Natural spring water is rich with minerals and vitamins that are filtered through mineral rich soil and rocks in mountains and hills.
 However, our municipal city water is chlorinated, often dense with heavy metals, toxins and even phyto-estrogens.
-We are advised t odrink 2-4 litres of water a day but even drinking (tap) water can be unhealthily toxic, and if it is bottled mineral water, it’s probably in plastic and contaminated with plastic particles that are potentially carcinogenic!
+We are advised to drink 2-4 litres of water a day but even drinking (tap) water can be unhealthily toxic, and if it is bottled mineral water, it’s probably in plastic and contaminated with plastic particles that are potentially carcinogenic!

 If the soil is minerally depleted, so is the harvest.

-We can go so far as carefully choosing and adopting the ‘right’ types of nutrition, such as an organic plant based low carb diet with moderate amounts of free range animal sources, similar to the Weston A Price diet.
+We can go so far as carefully choosing and adopting the ‘right’ types of nutrition, such as an organic plant-based low-carb diet with moderate amounts of free range animal sources, similar to the Weston A Price diet.

 With everything we know about nutrition and health, you’d think that we’d be on the right track to longevity and optimal health.
 But are we?

-What about the over used and nutrient depleted soil – just like the womb – the earth needs time to regenerate and replenish before becoming continually harvested.
+What about the over-used and nutrient-depleted soil Just like the womb, the earth needs time to regenerate and replenish before becoming continually harvested.

 What happens if the soil and water that ‘nourishes’ the plants is minerally depleted?
 And what if the plants are even farmed indoors under artificial lighting?
-Without natural sunlight, how can the plants obtain the energy they need to become nutrient dense by the time they reach our plates?
+Without natural sunlight, how can the plants obtain the energy they need to become nutrient-dense by the time they reach our plates?

-We deplete our soil, insecticide our plants, chlorinate our water, inject our cattle with hormones and antibiotic; we avoid sunlight instead opting for florescent indoor lights, we are sedentary and we stay indoors.
+We deplete our soil, insecticide our plants, chlorinate our water, inject our cattle with hormones and antibiotic; we avoid sunlight instead opting for fluorescent indoor lights, we are sedentary and we stay indoors.
 Houston, we have a problem.